JTongay/netninja-react/README.md

 Nesting Components
   - It does exactly what you would think it does.
 It puts a component inside a parent component.

+Events
+  - Handles interactivity.

+Modularize
+  - Split your files up into different files.
+  - just do it with module.exports or import/export in es6.

+Input Refs
+  - This is for forms and such.
+  - Use 'ref' in your HTML in the input tag and set it equal to something (just like ng-model in Angular)
+  - In the onSubmit function you call in the form, you can reference it by saying "this.refs" and then '.whateveryouputinyourref'